-Name of related parties Relationship with us Beijing Xicheng District Shangde Zhiye Training School Entity controlled by Mr. Peng Ou, our founder and the chairman of our Board of Directors Beijing Haidian Luode Commercial Training School Entity controlled by Mr. Peng Ou Beijing Shangde Jiaxun Education Technology Co., Ltd. ("Shangde Entity controlled by Mr. Peng Ou and Mr. Tongbo Liu, our Jiaxun") director and Chief Executive Officer ELITE CONCEPT HOLDINGS LIMITED One of Series A Preferred Shareholders Shanghai Chuang Ji Investment Center (Limited Partnership) ("Shanghai One of Series A Preferred Shareholders Chuang Ji") Shenzhen Xingwang Hulian II Investment Center (Limited Partnership) One of Series A Preferred Shareholders ("Shenzhen Xingwang") (2) The related party transactions were as follows: For the year ended December 31,
+Name of related parties Relationship with us Beijing Xicheng District Shangde Zhiye Training School Entity controlled by Mr. Peng Ou, our founder and the chairman of our Board of Directors Beijing Haidian Luode Commercial Training School Entity controlled by Mr. Peng Ou Beijing Shangde Jiaxun Education Technology Co., Ltd. ("Shangde Entity controlled by Mr. Peng Ou and Mr. Tongbo Liu, our Jiaxun") director and Chief Executive Officer ELITE CONCEPT HOLDINGS LIMITED One of Series A Preferred Shareholders Shanghai Chuang Ji Investment Center (Limited Partnership) ("Shanghai One of Series A Preferred Shareholders Chuang Ji") Shenzhen Xingwang Hulian II Investment Center (Limited Partnership) One of Series A Preferred Shareholders ("Shenzhen Xingwang") (2) The related party transactions were as follows: For the year ended

-1 for the year en ueu
+H For the year ended December 31,

-December 31 ,

 2015 2016 2017

 RMB RMB RMB

 (in thousands 5)

-Disposal of a subsidiary to a related party 1,000
+Disposal of a subsidiary to a related party · 1,000